Today, I hiked 24.9 miles, my longest on the PCT so far (and less than a mile shy of my distance record on the Appalachian Trail).

 After cresting Dicks Pass (which, unusually for the trail recently, had a sign marking the pass and elevation), the next 0.6 miles of trail was mostly covered under a snow field, making navigation somewhat confusing.
 There were a number of foot trails in the snow that seemed to be somewhat oblivious of where the trail was (or was going), and I had to just hike in the general direction of the trail a few times until I hit it.

-Craynip, who got a little bit ahead of me while I was being indecisive about which of two paths to take hiked off into the weeds, going off-trail to get around some now, and then (at least, while I was able to see him), didn’t turn back towards the trail.
+While I was being indecisive about which of two paths to take, Craynip got a little bit ahead of me, and then hiked off into the weeds, going off-trail to get around some now, and then (at least, while I was able to see him), didn’t turn back towards the trail.
 Craynip wound up startling me an hour or two later, while he was stopped next to a lake (that he’d later get in).
 He tried to tempt me into the lake (there was a nice underwater sandy beach, so it’d be easy to get in and out), but since Quoi and I were planning to do nearly 25 miles, I didn’t want to take the time to stop and swim.

 Once the trail descended into the forest, there was little in the way of scenery the rest of the day.
 The trail passed by a few more lakes, but that was about it.
 The pine forest blocked views, though because their branches didn’t extend far from their trunks, the trail wasn’t well shaded, and was still largely exposed to the sun for most of the afternoon.
 I also saw quite a few Tahoe Rim Trail hikers.
 At one stream crossing, where three of them were having a little difficulty making it across some rocks and a few small fallen trees, (after watching where they were walking) I crossed quickly with no problems.
 “You make that look easy,” one of them said; “I’ve been doing this awhile,” was my reply.